What Is Qigong Therapy?: Exploring Qigong’s Mental Health Benefits

 Dynamic qigong, also called active qigong, includes movements that typically involve your whole body (or just your arms and legs).
 Meditative qigong, also known as passive qigong, focuses on holding a particular posture for a more extended period (as well as meditation and breathing) with almost no body movement.

-This traditional Chinese medicine can be an umbrella term for a variety of methods of ancient Chinese healing practice, including:
+This ancient philosophy and traditional Chinese medicine can be an umbrella term for a variety of methods of ancient Chinese philosophy and healing practice, including:

 External qigong

-A form of qigong in which a skilled qigong practitioner can transmit their qi or chi, which is considered to be a form of “vital energy,” into another person.
+A form of qigong in which a skilled qigong practitioner can transmit their qi or chi, considered a form of vital energy, to another person.

 Tai chi